 - The circuit begins with a 12V DC power supply from a battery feeding into the SG3525 IC.

-- This power supply should be within the recommended range specified in the datasheet.
+- This power supply should be within the recommended range mentioned in the datasheet.

-- The timing resistor RT and timing capacitor CT determine the PWM frequency.
+The timing resistor RT and timing capacitor CT measure the PWM frequency.

-- Pin 10 is the shutdown pin when low PWM is enabled, and when high the PWM latch is immediately set.
+Pin 10 is the shutdown pin when low PWM is generated and when high PWM latch is immediately set.

 PWM Output:

-- Pins 11 and 14 are the outputs providing drive signals.
+- Pins 11 and 14 are the outputs which provide the drive signals.

-- These are connected to the gate of the MOSFET IRFZ44.
+- They are connected to the gate of the MOSFET IRFZ44.

 - The MOSFET acts as a power switch turning on and off rapidly according to the PWM signal allowing the conversion of DC to AC.